-There may be other situations in which you don't want to override the whole view, you just want to add some more content to the end of it.
+There may be other situations in which you don't want to override the whole view, you just want to prepend or append some more content to it.
 In Elgg this is called extending a view.

 For example, instead of overriding the hello/world view, we could extend it like so: